JimBrown1958/FreenoveSuperStarterKit-FNK0019/Readme.txt

 To install gforth
 =================
-(as of Jan 2023, don't use this method to install, use
+as of Jan 2023, don't use the method to install dev version of gforth on to raspberry Pi OS, instead use the version in the repo:
     sudo apt intall gforth
  This will install an old version of gforth but it should still work.
- The latest version of gforth relies on at least version GLIBC 2.33 the current installed version on RPI is 2.31)
+ The latest version of gforth relies on at least version GLIBC 2.33 the current installed version on RPI is 2.31

+To install dev version:
 1)  sudo apt install apt-transport-https

 2a) Note: use armhf for 32 bit PI OS and arm64 for 64 bit PI OS